browserengineering/book/book/embeds.md

 unless `width` or `height` is specified.
 Also add support for hiding the "broken image" if the `alt` attribute is missing or empty, because if `alt` is not specified, the image is assumed to not be semantically important, and therefore showing the user a broken image is not useful.
+(If, on the other hand, the image *was* meaningful, it's good to show the user an indication that they are missing out on part of the page content.)

 *Accessing the full frame tree*: same-origin iframes can access each others' variables and DOM, even if they are not adjacent in the frame tree.
 Implement